-Almagro is an elegant neighborhood that is famous for luxurious and majestic houses, embassies and art galleries.
-Here is the former home of the famous artist Joaquin Sorolla, which is now a museum opened in his honor.
+Almagro is an elite neighborhood that is famous for luxurious and majestic houses, embassies and art galleries.
+The former home of the famous artist Joaquin Sorolla, which is now a museum opened in his honor, is located here.
 Art lovers will also find many other interesting museums here.

-Those who want to join the culture can buy real estate in Almagro—at an average price of 6,657 euros/m².
+Those who want to join this community can buy real estate in Almagr at an average price of 6,657 euros/m².

 5th place: Area Romantica, San Sebastian

-If the Parisian style is close to you, we recommend you to consider the Area Romantica for buying real estate.
+If the Parisian style appeals to you, we recommend you consider the Area Romantica for buying real estate.
 The price per m² of housing is 7,350 euros here.

 4th place: Catseliana, Madrid

 Catseliana is an elite shopping area that is part of the large Salamanca district in Madrid.
-It partially includes the Golden Mile quarter with elegant boutiques in buildings of the past centuries, which amaze the imagination with magnificent facades.
-There is a vibrant nightlife here—first-class restaurants, bars and eateries work, and delicious cocktails are made in trendy cafes.
+It partially includes the Golden Mile quarter with elegant boutiques in buildings of the past centuries, which capture the imagination with their magnificent facades.
+There is a vibrant nightlife here, with first-class restaurants, bars, and eateries, as well as delicious cocktails, offered in trendy cafes.

-If you like a stormy lifestyle, take a closer look at real estate in Catseliana.
+If you like a vibrant lifestyle, take a closer look at real estate in Catseliana.
 On average, its cost is 7,629 euros/m².

 3rd place: Front Maritim, Barcelona

 If Barcelona residents had read this rating 30 years ago, they would have been surprised.
-The Maritim Front is part of Sant Marti, and is the area between the seafront, Sant Adria de Besos and the Besos River, which previously consisted of slums and poor neighborhoods surrounding the areas of La Mina, El Maresme and Poblenou.
-However, in the late 1990s, an ambitious reconstruction began here, due to which the district gained a new face.
+The Maritim Front is part of Sant Marti, and is the area between the seafront, Sant Adria de Besos, and the Besos River, which previously consisted of slums and poor neighborhoods surrounding the areas of La Mina, El Maresme, and Poblenou.
+However, in the late 1990s, an ambitious reconstruction began here, which changed the face of the district.

-The transformation continues to this day, at the same time the area is rising in price higher and higher.
+The transformation continues to this day, causing the area’s property prices to rise consistently.
 Front Maritim is currently the 3rd most expensive district in Spain with an average price tag of 7,634 euros/m², which is four times the national average.

 2nd place: Eixample, Barcelona

-The Barcelona Eixample could not fail to get on the high line of this rating.
+Barcelona’s Eixample could not fail to make the top 2 of this rating.
 Eixample, or New Town, is a densely populated area of Barcelona, that originated in the 19th century.
-Then it occupied a place between the Old Town and many small towns that were located around the capital of Catalonia and which are now part of it.
+It occupied a place between the Old Town and many small towns that were located around the capital of Catalonia, which have now become part of it.

-If you want to live in a famous historical area, be prepared to buy a property for an average of 7,787 euros/m².
+If you want to live in this famous historical area, be prepared to buy a property for an average of 7,787 euros/m².

 1st place: Recoletos, Madrid

-Recoletos is one of the six neighborhoods of Salamanca in Madrid and the most expensive area in Spain at the moment.
+Recoletos is one of the six neighborhoods of Salamanca in Madrid and is currently the most expensive area in Spain.
 Recoletos Boulevard is considered one of the most beautiful in the country.
-Every building here is not just a mansion, but a real palace.
+Every building here is not just a mansion, but a palace.

 If you want to buy a truly luxurious royal property in the most expensive area of Spain, you will have to pay 8,749 euros/m², which is 4.5 times the national average.